Get FREE SHIPPING over $299 🚚

 Flirting at Oktoberfest: A Bavarian Phrasebook

-Oktoberfest is a time for celebration, good company, and maybe even a little romance!
-Here are some handy Bavarian phrases that can help you strike up a conversation and show someone you're interested in:
+Oktoberfest is a time for celebration, good company, and maybe even a little romance.
+Here are the phrases that help**:**

 Quick German Phrases for Oktoberfest Stalls